GramGra07/WHS-FTC-Code_Training_Module/README.md

 static final double COUNTS_PER_INCH = (COUNTS_PER_MOTOR_REV * your gear ratio) /
             (WHEEL_DIAMETER_INCHES * 3.1415);//gets the overall counts per inch to help with encoders
 ```
-These calculations are the exact calculations that you shoud use to calculate the counts per inch of the encoder.
+These calculations are the exact calculations that you should use to calculate the counts per inch of the encoder.
 ```.setMode(DcMotor.RunMode.STOP_AND_RESET_ENCODER);```
 This run mode will stop and reset the encoder to 0 ticks.
 ```.setMode(DcMotor.RunMode.RUN_USING_ENCODER);```